Atlanta Regional Commission (South Central)--Clayton County (South, East)--Jonesboro PUMA, GA

 Average Travel Time

-Using averages, employees in Atlanta Regional Commission (South Central)--Clayton County (South, East)--Jonesboro PUMA, GA have a N/A commute time (N/A minutes) than the normal US worker (N/A minutes).
-Additionally, N/A% of the workforce in Atlanta Regional Commission (South Central)--Clayton County (South, East)--Jonesboro PUMA, GA have "super commutes" in excess of 90 minutes.
+Using averages, employees in Atlanta Regional Commission (South Central)--Clayton County (South, East)--Jonesboro PUMA, GA have a longer commute time (33.8 minutes) than the normal US worker (26.4 minutes).
+Additionally, 3.26% of the workforce in Atlanta Regional Commission (South Central)--Clayton County (South, East)--Jonesboro PUMA, GA have "super commutes" in excess of 90 minutes.

 The chart below shows how the median household income in Atlanta Regional Commission (South Central)--Clayton County (South, East)--Jonesboro PUMA, GA compares to that of it's neighboring and parent geographies.